Reaction-Diffusion Processes with Surface Autocatalysis: Three asymptotic regimes

-In order to illustrate this qualitative picture, we solved the integral equations for $Q_k(t|\x_0)$ and $N_k(t|\x_0)$ numerically for the population dynamics inside a hollow cylinder, in which the inner surface $\Gamma_2$ is catalytic with reactivity $\kappa_2$ and the outer surface $\Gamma_0$ is perfectly absorbing with reactivity $\kappa_0 = \infty$ (see SI).
+In order to illustrate this qualitative picture, we solved the integral equations for $Q_k(t|\x_0)$ and $N_k(t|\x_0)$ numerically for the population dynamics inside a hollow cylinder, in which the inner surface $\Gamma_2$ is catalytic with reactivity $\kappa_2$ and the outer surface $\Gamma_0$ is perfectly absorbing with reactivity $\kappa_0 = \infty$.
+The rotational invariance of this domain facilitates the computation of the single-particle propagator $p(\x,t|\x_0)$ and eliminates the spatial integral over $d\x$ in Eq. (\ref{eq:Gs_int}) and related integral equations.
 Figure \ref{fig:Qk} illustrates the main features of the population dynamics.
 Panel 'a' shows how the probability $1-Q_0(t|\x_0)$ decreases over time, with an exponential decay in the subcritical regime, a much slower, power-law decay $t^{-1}$ in the critical regime, and a nonzero limit in the supercritical regime.
 The time evolution of the whole distribution $Q_k(t|\x_0)$ is shown on panel 'b'.
 Starting from a distribution peaked around $k = 1$ at short times, one sees how the probability $Q_0(t|\x_0)$ becomes dominant, while all other $Q_k(t|\x_0)$ progressively decrease.
 The shape of the distribution at long times strongly depends on the asymptotic regimes, with a rapid decrease of $Q_k(t|\x_0)$ with $k$ in the subcritical regime, and a much slower decrease in the critical and supercritical regimes, at least for the shown range of $k$.
 This slow decrease explains the long-time behavior of the mean population size $N_1(t|\x_0)$ (panel 'c') and of the second-order moment $N_2(t|\x_0)$ (panel 'd').